LooninS/OverTheWire-Devlog/bandit0-1.md

 Important Concepts

 1. *SSH Connection*: Always use port 2220 for Bandit challenges
-2. *File Reading*: Multiple ways exist to read file contents in Linux
+2. *File Reading*: Multiple ways exist to read the contents of a file in Linux
 3. *Password Format*: Bandit passwords are typically 32-character alphanumeric strings
 4. *Home Directory*: The ~ symbol represents the user's home directory